Best Portable Dog Playpen For RVs And Camping in 2020

 If this is not enough space for your pet, you can buy a set of two and connect the portable pet fences together.

 Optionally, you can connect a MidWest ACE folding dog crate to the Midwest portable dog fencing to give your dog both a place to rest (their comfortable 'nest') and to stretch their legs.

 Dog Crate (Multiple Sizes Available)

-If your pet tends to get destructive while you are away, a metal dog pen can be a good choice to minimize them destroying your things, and can instead, encourage them to sleep.
+If your pet tends to get destructive while you are away, a metal dog pen can be a good choice to minimize them destroying your things, and can, if trained properly, encourage them to sleep.

 Midwest Portable Pet Fence Features and Specs: